-In the short period of time since their introduction, many different enhancement methods and training variants have been suggested to improve their performance (see brief review below).
-Despite these efforts, often a large proportion of the generated samples is, arguably, not satisfactorily realistic.
-In some cases the generated sample does not resemble any of the real samples from the training set, and human observers find it difficult to classify synthetically generated samples to one of the classes which compose the training set (see illustration in Figure 1).
+In the short period of time since their introduction, many different enhancement methods and training variants have been suggested to improve their performance (see brief review in Section 1.2 below).
+Despite these efforts, often a large proportion of the generated sample is, arguably, not satisfactorily realistic.
+In some cases the generated sample does not resemble any of the real samples from the training set, and human observers find it difficult to classify synthetically generated samples to one of the classes which compose the training set (see illustration in Figure 1.2).